 Settling into the S. A. Mursa base, the united groups of Human, Mongruxx, Machina, and Gaja people set out to save the captured humans from the Synthocts.
 Not knowing what lies in store for them by doing so.
 Lives will be lost, and friendships broken.

+But this is just the beginning of their story.
 A battle made in hell is just ahead.
 The Ogin armour sets out to destroy them in a battle that takes from them that which may never be recovered.

 The gods that may walk among us.
 A secret revealed that tears at the minds of those who may know.

 The Synthocts many secrets, that lay within their gestalt mind.
 A terrible knowledge that sets in motion a chain of events that can have only one ending.